MarketSquare/robotframework-style-guide/Resources/vertical_spacing.md

 The guidelines of larger sections will supercede the guidelines of the subsections.

+Veritcal White Space
-Vertical white space is defined as any line that contains no characters.
+: Any line that contains no characters.

 Commented lines are not considered white space.